 Administration.
-The Amended 2018 ESPP is administered under the direction of the Compensation Committee, which has authority to interpret the provisions of the Amended 2018 ESPP and to make all other determinations necessary or advisable in administering it
+The Amended 2018 ESPP is administered under the direction of the Compensation Committee, which has authority to interpret the provisions of the Amended 2018 ESPP and to make all other determinations necessary or advisable in administering it.

 Scheme mandate limit.
-The maximum number of shares which may be issued pursuant to all options to be granted under the Amended 2018 ESPP shall be 5,989,678 shares, being approximately 0.44% of the issued share capital of the Company on the effective date.
-Over the lifetime of the Amended 2018 ESPP, a total of 12,425,315 ordinary shares have been authorized.
+The maximum number of shares which may be issued pursuant to all options to be granted under the Amended 2018 ESPP shall be 5,989,672 shares, being approximately 0.44% of the issued share capital of the Company on the effective date.
 The Company will ensure that the number of ordinary shares that may be issued under the Amended 2016 Plan and the Amended 2018 ESPP shall not exceed 10% of the issued share capital as of the date of the shareholders' resolution approving the Amended 2018 ESPP.
 The Company will comply with the relevant requirements under Rule 17.03C of the HK Listing Rules in respect of any additional increase to the maximum number of shares reserved under the Amended 2018 ESPP.

 PROPOSAL 18.
-APPROVAL OF THE FOURTH AMENDED AND RESTATED 2018 EMPLOYEE SHARE PURCHASE PLAN
+APPROVAL OF THE FOURTH AMENDED AND RESTATED EMPLOYEE SHARE PURCHASE PLAN